TxMQ/aviator-core/docs/gettingstarted/SharedState.md

 }
 ```

 Next, we need a place to store our list of CatOwner instances.
 We want our list of cats and their owners to live in the shared state so it's accessible across the network, and only modified according to the rules of the network.
 In an Aviator application, we create our application's shared state by extending the framework's AviatorStateBase class.
 In Eclipse, create another new class.
-Let's call this one "CatPeopleState", and put it in the package "com.organization.catpeople.state".
+Let's call this one "CatPeopleState", and put it in the package "com.organization.catpeople".
 Before we continue, we want this class to extend AviatorStateBase.
 Click the "Browse" button next to the "superclass" field to locate it.
 Click Finish.

 We need to do two things in our shared state implementation.
 First, we need a data structure to store our cats in.
 Let's add a private property to hold our cats, and a public accessor to retrieve a reference to the list.
 It's important to note that Aviator is a multithreaded environment, so we need to be sure that our accessor is synchronized.
 Add the following code: